Bank Customer Onboarding: Doc Verification and KYC

 Manual onboarding takes 3 to 7 business days for retail customers and 10 to 25 days for corporate clients.
 Automated solutions reduce retail onboarding to under 30 minutes and corporate onboarding to 1 to 4 business days.

-How does AMLD6 affect UK bank onboarding?
+How do international AML reforms affect Australian bank onboarding?

 For a broader view of document verification across regulated sectors, see our industry verification guide.